 • The district wants to hear from you!
 Show up at town halls and board meetings.
 Do their surveys and use the "comments" section to share your thoughts. - basically, participate in anything they host.

-• Email Superintendent Matt Wayne, this is the org-chart for SFUSD and has emails for all top officials.
+• Email Superintendent Maria Su, this is the org-chart for SFUSD and has emails for all top officials.

 • Matt Alexander is the board president now, and you can write directly to him